 Hello.
 I have two biographies down below.
-If you’re just looking for something to cut and paste into a programme, the Standard is what ye seek.
+If you’re just looking for something to cut and paste into a programme, the Standard should do nicely.
 However, if you want to really know who I am, head further down for the Real Biography.

 I rearrange sound and time make to tunes.